Whipple Museum of the History of Science

-The Whipple Museum of the History of Science is a museum attached to the University of Cambridge, United Kingdom, which houses an extensive collection of scientific instruments, apparatus, models, pictures, prints, photographs, books and other material related to the history of science.
-It is located in the former Perse School on Free School Lane, and was founded in 1944, when Robert Whipple presented his collection of scientific instruments to the University of Cambridge.
-The museum's collection is 'designated' by the Museums, Libraries and Archives Council (MLA) as being of "national and international importance".
+The Whipple Museum of the History of Science is a museum attached to the University of Cambridge, England, which houses an extensive collection of scientific instruments, apparatus, models, pictures, prints, photographs, books and other material related to the history of science.
+It is located in the former Perse School on Free School Lane, Cambridge.
+The museum was founded in 1944, when Robert Whipple presented his collection of scientific instruments to the University of Cambridge.
+The museum's collection was 'designated' by the Museums, Libraries and Archives Council (MLA) as being of "national and international importance".

 The museum is one of eight museums in the University of Cambridge Museums consortium.

 Department of History and Philosophy of Science

 The museum forms part of the Department of History and Philosophy of Science, University of Cambridge.
-The department includes a working library with a large collection of early scientific books, some of which were given by Robert Whipple.
+The department includes a working library with a large collection of early scientific books, some of which were given by Robert Whipple, chairman of the Cambridge Scientific Instrument Company.
 The museum plays an important part in the department's teaching and research.